Elements of a Comprehensive Relocation Program

 Whatever shape the employer's support for the family takes, human resources needs to involve both the employee and the employee's partner.

 Once a policy is in place, communicating the plan to the employee(s) is vital.
-Communicating about relocations should be a balance of two needs—one, the need to show employees they are valued, and two, the need to inform employees about the services to which they are entitled to.
+Communicating about relocations should be a balance of two needs—one, the need to show employees they are valued, and two, they need to inform employees about the services to which they are entitled to.

 Poor communication about relocation can lead to stress, performance issues, and high turnover rates for transferred employees.